 Quality and Student Support Champion, School of Nursing and Midwifery, QUB

 Associate Editor, Health and Social Care in the Community

-Member of the Editorial Board, Singapore Nursing Journal
+Member of the Editorial Board, International Journal of Nursing Studies Advances

 Christine is a Principal Fellow of the Higher Education Academy, UK and is Programme Director for the Graduate Entry Masters in Professional Nursing leading to registration with the NMC in 2 years.
 Christine recently led the curriculum development process resulting in the coproduction and successful accreditation of the 2020 pre-registration nursing curricula in the School of Nursing and Midwifery.
 Christine contributes her knowledge and expertise in Leadership, Ageing and Dementia and Public Health Nursing in both pre and post registration nursing and supervises PhD and Masters students.

 Education initiatives in Practice

 - Co-design of a digtial Dementia Game for primary school children